Eric Martin (American singer): Mr. Big (1988–2002, 2009–present)

 A near Mr. Big "one-off" reunion took place on May 13, 2008, in Los Angeles, at the House of Blues, when Paul Gilbert was joined onstage by Pat Torpey, Richie Kotzen and Billy Sheehan for renditions of Humble Pie's "30 Days in the Hole" and original Mr. Big composition "Daddy, Brother, Lover, Little Boy".
 Reportedly, the three had such an amazing time that they decided to contact Eric Martin a few days later, and a reunion of the four original members (Paul, Eric, Pat, and Billy) was put into motion.

 The reunion was first officially announced on February 1, 2009, in a Japanese radio program called "Heavy Metal Syndicate by Koh Sakai".
 The interviews and press conferences that followed shortly within the first two weeks of February revealed plans of the band to tour Japan in June 2009 and to release new albums.
 A world tour followed suit, with dates all across Europe, and several gigs in South East Asia, particularly in India, Thailand, Philippines, Singapore, Indonesia, and South Korea.

-In 2010, Mr. Big recorded a new album titled What If... produced by Kevin Shirley and released in early 2011.
+In 2010, Mr. Big recorded a new album titled What If... produced by Kevin Shirley and released in December 2010 first in Japan.

 On May 10, 2011, after almost two decades, Mr. Big played the Araneta Coliseum in Manila, the Philippines.
 The band performed most of the songs from "Lean into It", and also introduced new songs from What If....
 The band embarked on a very successful South American tour that ended with two dates in Brazil, at the last of which in the city of Porto Alegre on July 10, according to Eric Martin, Mr. Big had an "end of the tour party" live in front of over 2,000 fans at the local rock venue Bar Opinião.